Beanie Babies: Internet

 Ty, Inc. was the first business to produce a business to consumer website designed to engage their market.
 This was a major contributing factor to the early, rapidly growing popularity of Beanie Babies.
 By the time the first iteration of the Ty website was published in late 1995 (by Lina Trivedi), only 1.4% of Americans were using the Internet.
-In tandem with the launch of the Ty Website in 1995, all Beanie Baby hangtags had the Ty Website URL and a call to action printed underneath the poems and birthdays that commanded audiences to visit the company website with text that read: "Visit our web page!!!"
+In tandem with the launch of the Ty Website in 1995, all Beanie Baby hangtags had the Ty Website URL and a call to action printed underneath the poems and birthdays that commanded audiences to visit the company website with text that read: "Visit our web page!!"
 As a result, hordes of consumers were visiting the Ty website to gain information about Beanie Babies, which was unprecedented for the time.
 Ty Inc. was the first business to leverage their website to connect and engage with consumers of their products.
 This effort evolved into the world's first Internet sensation.

 Counterfeit Beanie Babies

 Counterfeit Beanie Babies began to surface in 1997.
 Early on, inexpensive copies and fakes of common Beanies were widely available at discount prices.

 Authorities cracked down on counterfeit Beanie Babies in the late 1990s.
 People were prosecuted for their involvement in the commerce of counterfeit Beanies.
+In late 1997 and early 1998, US Customs confiscated more than 17,000 counterfeit Beanie Babies at Chicago and Orlando airports.
 In 1998, UK authorities seized more than 6,000 counterfeit Princesses and Britannias.
 In 1999, a Minnesota man was imprisoned, fined, and put on probation for involvement in smuggling counterfeit Beanies.